 with the proportion of the production budget which may be devoted

 assigned, it is necessary to rebase all of the original index

 data to the contract's base period.
 This is done for each series

 (vi) Using the composite index values created in step (v), calculate

-the procedure described in (a).
+the procedure described in guideline (9)(a).

 (e) Limits for price adjustment.
-Escalation clauses sometimes

-contain a floor, a ceiling, or both, to limit the total
+reference a floor, a ceiling, or both, to limit the total

 Suppose a manufacturer of widgets enters into a long-term sales